Electronic Reserves: Information for Faculty and Instructors

 III.
 Copyrighted material submitted for repeated use is subject to the approval of the copyright holder.

 To assure that Electronic Reserves material will be available by the first week of classes for each semester, please submit your completed Electronic Reserves Reading List form with copies of course materials by the following deadlines:

 - Fall Semester 2013: Deadline July 26; new lists accepted until December 4.

 Reserve Forms are processed in order of receipt.
 Materials received after the deadline typically take a minimum of five working days for processing.
 Please verify that a Reserve Form has been received and the processing completed before assigning readings.
-Inquiries can be made by calling the Course Reserve staff at (302) 831-2455.
+Inquiries can be made by calling Circulation and Reserve staff at (302) 831-2455.

 Submitting Material for Electronic Reserves